Getting started

 Organizing your work

-Free users can use tags to organize the notebook.
+Free users can use tags to organize the notebook, and can star any piece as a favorite for quick access.
 Pro users can also create folders and series, and keep version history.

 Still stuck?
 Head back to Support to report a bug or reach the team.